 The person who may convince Kirishima to come back and help him with his inner hurdles would most likely be Asui.
 He was the first to comfort her when she admits her feelings of cowardice and regret for not going with them to rescue Bakugo.
 Kirishima opens up to people who admit there own weakness and shortcomings whether it be other hero’s or even villains.
 She may very well break this never ending cycle of inferiority he has stuck himself into as Asui is straight forward and won’t mince words getting to the heart of the problem.

-The person he wants to be and person he is are too different creatures, once he comes to terms with his past self and stops trying to imitate Crimson Riot will he be able to transform into the person he so desires to be.
-Change cannot be forced with a bit of hair dye.
+The person he wants to be and person he is are too different creatures, once he stops imitating Crimson Riot and comes terms with his past self he will be able to transform into the person he so desires to be, a person who lives his life without regret.
+After all change cannot be forced with a bit of hair dye.
 I wish it was that simple.

 Here’s a small segment I like to call.
 “Things that I couldn’t put in this post because they are not appropriate but at the same time appropriate for this situation.”